Tom's Guide Verdict

 The GoPro MAX merges all of the excellent features of the GoPro HERO 8, with respectable enhancements and 360-degree capabilities.
 At $500 it’s a rather pricey camera, but you’re getting more than just a GoPro or only a 360-camera.

 This device delivers the brand’s expected quality when it comes to video, and we also like its new video settings, added microphones, and automatic 360-degree mode stitching.
 Plus, the editing opportunities of the companion app are awesome.
-Overall, it's well deserving of its place among the best GoPro cameras
+Overall, it's well deserving of its place among the best GoPro cameras.

 Among the best 360 cameras, we prefer the Insta360 One X2, which is easier to hold without needing a selfie stick, and which has more innovative video-editing features.
 Regardless, this 360 camera from GoPro is living up to its MAX name.

 Kate Kozuch is the managing editor of social and video at Tom’s Guide.
-She covers smartwatches, TVs and audio devices, too.
-Kate appears on Fox News to talk tech trends and runs the Tom's Guide TikTok account, which you should be following.
+She writes about smartwatches, TVs, audio devices, and some cooking appliances, too.
+Kate appears on Fox News to talk tech trends and runs the Tom's Guide TikTok account, which you should be following if you don't already.
 When she’s not filming tech videos, you can find her taking up a new sport, mastering the NYT Crossword or channeling her inner celebrity chef.